Pycord-Development/pycord-next/REWRITE_OVERVIEW.md

 ### Cogs are Gone.

-As of version 3, Pycord will no longer be supporting Cogs, as their current design has them.
+As of version 3, Pycord will no longer be supporting Cogs in their current design.
-We will still support grouping your commands and listeners in separate files, just with a smarter and more "raw" way.
+We will still support grouping your commands and listeners in separate files, just with a smarter and less object-oriented way.

 ```py